ovsvc/Artwork-Classification-Deep-Learning/README.md

 Dataset was collected from Kaggle.
 AI-ArtBench is a dataset that contains 180,000+ art images.
 60,000 of them are human-drawn art that was directly taken from ArtBench-10 dataset and the rest is generated equally using Latent Diffusion and Standard Diffusion models.
 The human-drawn art is in 256x256 resolution and images generated using Latent Diffusion and Standard Diffusion has 256x256 and 768x768 resolutions respectively.
 Dataset already split into train and test parts and contains artworks from 10 different artistic styles.

 Processing: `datasets.preprocessing.py`
 * Since the number of AI-generated artworks was higher in comparison to human ones, to balance the dataset I decided to select 5.000 images for each artistic style for each creation type (human, AI).
 Therefore, the final size of the training subset was (5.000 x 10 x2).
-Then I split the training subset into train and validation (90/10) and resized all the images to 256x256.
+Then I split the training subset into train and validation (90/10) setting the seed to provide reproducibility and resized all the images to 256x256.
 * Labels were created with the logic {AI/human}_{artistic_style_name}

 Processing: `datasets.AIArtbench.py`